kojix2/RDatasets/README.md

 RDatasets for Ruby.
 This ruby gem allows you to access over 1200 datasets included in R from Ruby.

-- All the datasets were ported from [RDatasets](https://github.com/vincentarelbundock/Rdatasets) created by Vincent.
+- All the datasets were imported from [RDatasets](https://github.com/vincentarelbundock/Rdatasets) created by Vincent.
 - This Ruby gem was inspired by [RDatasets.jl](https://github.com/johnmyleswhite/RDatasets.jl) created by John Myles White.

 ## Installation